aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/manage-media-files/image/_index.md

 ## **Adding Images Stored Locally to Slides**

 You can add one or several images on your computer onto a slide in a presentation.
-This sample code in Java shows you how to add an image to a slide:
+This sample code  shows you how to add an image to a slide:

 ```php
   $pres = new Presentation();